The Word Problem for One-relation Monoids: A Survey: Preliminaries

 \subsection{Decision problems}

 We give some examples of decision problems which are of central importance to this survey.
 Let $M = \pres{Mon}{A}{R}$.
 Then the \textit{word problem} for $M$ has as input two words $u,v \in A^\ast$, and outputs \tc{yes} if $u = v$ in $M$, and otherwise outputs \tc{no}.
 The \textit{left divisibility problem} for $M$ has as input two words $u, v \in A^\ast$ and outputs \tc{yes} if $u$ is left divisible by $v$ in $M$, and otherwise outputs \tc{no}.
 The \textit{right divisibility problem} is defined entirely analogously.
 In general, these three problems are pairwise independent from one another; indeed, the divisibility problems are trivially solvable whenever $M$ is a group.
-However, if $M$ is given by a presentation in which all defining relations are non-empty, and such that $M$ is left cancellative, then decidability of the left divisibility problem clearly implies decidability of the word problem, by induction on word length and noting that no non-empty word is equal to the empty word in such a monoid.
+However, if $M$ is given by a presentation in which all defining relations are non-empty, and such that $M$ is left cancellative, then it is not hard to show that decidability of the left divisibility problem implies decidability of the word problem, by induction on word length and noting that no non-empty word is equal to the empty word in such a monoid.
 The analogous statement is true substituting \textit{right} for \textit{left}.

-We note that as a monoid $M$ is always assumed to be given by a finite presentation, if the left (right) divisibility problem is decidable for $M$, and one finds that the word $u$ is left divisible by the word $v$, then one can always effectively construct a ``witness'' word $w$ such that $u = vw$ in $M$ (resp. $u = wv$ in $M$).
-This is done by enumerating all equalities in $M$ until one finds such an equality, which is guaranteed to terminate.
+We note that as, in the context of this survey, a monoid $M$ is always assumed to be given by a finite presentation, say $\pres{Mon}{A}{R}$, we have that if two words $u, v \in A^\ast$ are equal in $M$, then we can find a sequence of single applications of relations from $R$ which transforms $u$ into $v$.
+Thus, if the left (right) divisibility problem is decidable for $M$, and one finds that the word $u$ is left divisible by the word $v$, then one can always effectively construct a ``witness'' word $w$ such that $u = vw$ in $M$ (resp. $u = wv$ in $M$).